maarten-pennings/WordClock/README.md

    By pressing the (flash) button, the clock starts running at 15× speed.

  - A configuration interface
-   When powering the WordClock, you have a couple of seconds to press the (flash) button of the ESP8266.
+   When powering the WordClock, you have some time to press the (flash) button of the ESP8266.
    If you do that, the actual clock app will not start, instead the configuration app starts.
    This means the ESP8266 starts a WiFi access point (plus DNS and DHCP server), and a web server.
    When you connect to the web server with a laptop or smart phone, you get a web page with configuration parameters.